joelulu/Awesome-Acceleration-GenAI/README.md

-# Awesome-LMM-Acceleration
+# Awesome Acceleration GenAI

-A curated list of awesome papers on acceleration techniques for large multimodal models (LMMs).
+A curated list of awesome papers on acceleration techniques for Generative AI.